jacobsomer/Modern-Portfolio-Theory-and-LSTMs/README.md

 ## The Dataset

 This project uses AlphaVantage's [API](https://www.alphavantage.co/documentation/) to get historical data.
 The benefits of using Alpha Vantage is that their API is free to use.
 The downside is that they only allow 5 API calls per minute.
-To optimize for time, I parralelized the getData() function using the multiparallel library (lines 82-86):
+To account for this, I parralelized the getData() function using the multiparallel library (lines 82-86):
 ```
 num_cores = multiprocessing.cpu_count()
 tmp = tqdm(stockList[i*5:i*5+5])